omariosc/TickTalk/README.md

 ## Authentication & Sessions

 - A new user can register, then log in to their account.
-- Users are able to log in and stay logged in until they log out.
+- Users can log in and stay logged in until they log out.
-- Users can log in and personalise their experience whilst logged in.
+- Users can personalise their experience whilst logged in.
 - Users can change their password.
 - Appropriate privacy warning for usage of cookies.